tarek20501/student-week-planner/README.md

 - As a student, I want to see the areas where I did not draw any box in green to visualize my free time.
 - **As a student, I want to delete the any box by selecting the box and pressing delete.**
 - **As a student, I want to modify any box by changing the size of the box or dragging it across the week.**
+- As a student, I want to save my week plan to a file.
+- As a student, I want to load my week plan from a file.

 (*) I counted these stories as one for phase 1 since colors have not implemented yet.
 So what is implemented is users can add time blocks to their weekly planner.